rgdd/ctor/proposals/relay/single-bounce.md

 called "single-bounce" because only a single SFO is bounced from a relay at a time, instead of a buffer of SFOs as in some other possible designs.

-For sake of simplicity, assume that each SFO (SCT Feedback Object) consists of a single SCT and that there's only one CT log.
 We denote relays that can be used for CT-related tasks (as per our proposal) as CTRs.
 Tor Browser sends SFOs with some probability to a random CTR, closing its connection and circuit ASAP.
 The consensus contains a STH to be used for auditing.
 Relays can operate with a